-Levo International Inc. is a non-profit organization committed to enabling individuals to improve the conditions of their lives.
-We do that by advancing food stability in developing countries and food responsibility in the United States.
+Levo International Inc. is a non-profit organization founded in 205 and incorporated in 2017.
+It is committed to enabling individuals to improve the conditions of their lives.
+Levo does that by advancing food stability in developing countries and food responsibility in the United States.
 Levo is evidence that we can all make a difference!
-There is no need to wait.
+There is no need to wait to take action.

 Levo International came about because the Boy Scouts thought that the founder Christian Heiden’s Eagle Scout proposal was too ambitious.
 Christian had proposed the construction of a hydroponic greenhouse for an agency operating in Haiti, but the costs and risks associated with the project were outside what the Boy Scouts thought were prudent.
 Undeterred, Christian completed his Eagle Scout project building a greenhouse for his high school and then set out to do what he had always wanted to do.

 With the help of his parents and brothers, a plan was put together and executed to begin to bring sustainable food supply to the most desperately poor country in the Western hemisphere.
 Thanks to the willing participation and support of Many Hands for Haiti, Christian, Bill and Nate Heiden built a demonstration greenhouse in July of 2016 on the Many Hands compound in Pignon, Haiti.